FancySnacks/resist0rz/README.md

                         'color' - string sequence of full color names (ex. 'brown,black,black').
                         Color names have to be separated by commas Minimum of 3 colors for value to be calculated. (base + multiplier + tolerance) 'smd' - string value of a SMD type resistor.
-The value has to input the way it appears on the resistor's surface
+The value has to inputted the way it appears on the resistor's surface
+  -s, --simple          Print the results as dictionary instead of a formatted string.
+  -c, --table           Print the color table to the console.

+by FancySnacks @2023
 ```

 ## License